leafo/lapis/docs/actions.md

 * `render` -- causes a view to be rendered with the request.
 If the value is `true` then the name of the route is used as the view name.
 Otherwise the value must be a string or a view class.
 * `content_type` -- sets the `Content-type` header
+* `headers` -- a table of headers to add to the response
 * `json` -- causes the request to return the JSON encoded value of the property.
 The content type is set to `application/json` as well.
 * `layout` -- changes the layout from the default defined by the application
 * `redirect_to` -- sets status to 302 and sets `Location` header to value.
 Supports both relative and absolute URLs.
 (Combine with `status` to perform 301 redirect)